AyloSrd/evento-react/README.md

 # component event for React
-- Dispatch Custom component event with a payload, or forward React synthetic event
+- Dispatch custom component event with a payload, or forward React synthetic event
 - Replicate Svelte's `createEventDispatcher` and Vue's `$emit` behavior on React.
 - Hook + HOC for class components.
 - TypeScript support.